rothgar/netdata-wiki/Custom-Dashboards.md

 6. `font-awesome.min.css`, for icons.

 When `dashboard.js` loads will scan the page for elements that define charts (see below) and immediately start refreshing them.
+Keep in mind more javascript modules may be loaded (every chart library is a different javascript file, that is loaded on first use).

 ### Prevent dashboard.js from starting chart refreshes